-If you bowl first then the bowling dialogue will appear to the right of the screen.
+If you bowl first then the bowling controls will appear to the right of the screen.

-The name of the opening bowler you chose during Team Selection should appear at the top of the bowling dialogue.
+The name of the opening bowler you chose during Team Selection will appear at the top of the bowling controls.

-If you wish to change the bowler at this or any other point in the game, click on the arrows just to the right of his name to bring up your team, and then select a new bowler.
+If you wish to change the bowler at this or any other point in the game, click on the "change" button just under the name to bring up your team, and then select a new bowler.
 Click on the name of the bowler you wish to select.
-The new bowler will now appear at the top of the bowling dialogue.
+The new bowler will now appear at the top of the bowling controls.

-Click on Next Over or press the Space Bar to continue the game.
+Click on Play Over or press the Space Bar to continue the game.

 If you have selected any form of highlights, the screen will change to an animated representation of the over, showing the highlight levels which you previously selected.
 If you chose to view no highlights, then the results of the over will appear instantly.

-If you wish to play the over ball-byball, then click on the Ball Tab.
+If you wish to play the over ball-by-ball, then click on the Next Ball button.